 Band II is designed for instrumental students with advanced ability and interest.
-Participation in band appearances and rehearsals is compulsory.
+Participation in band rehearsals and performances is required.
 Performances include formal and informal concerts, music festivals, and performance for civic concerts and some sports activities.

-A core music class

-Prerequisites: Admission by consent of the instructor

-Open to all grades
+A core music class Prerequisites: Admission by consent of the instructor Open to 10th, 11th & 12th grades One-year course

-One-year course